Rewire Your Brain By Increasing Neuroplasticity

 For example, learning a new musical instrument can support neuroplasticity by increasing the ability to learn and recall new information, improving coordination and fine motor skills, and promoting positive changes in the brain.

-Studies have shown that musicians have more substantial gray matter volumes in motor and auditory regions compared to non-musicians.
+Studies have shown that musicians have more substantial gray matter volumes in motor and auditory regions than non-musicians.
 [5]

 2. Exercising Regularly